Top 5 Best Martin Scorsese Films

 5) Wolf of Wall Street (2013)

-It may only be a recent addition to his filmography but we have absolutely no doubts Wolf of Wall Street will stand the test of time – it just provides too many so damn perfect gif opportunities if nothing else.
+It may be a relatively recent addition to his filmography but we have absolutely no doubts Wolf of Wall Street will stand the test of time – it just gets better and better the more you watch it, and also provides too many damn perfect gif opportunities.
 DiCaprio was robbed of his first ever Oscar with his incredible full-throttle performance as Jordan Belfort, a real life broker who lived the lows and all the drug-induced highs Wall Street had to offer back in 90s.
 The film is relentless in its balls-out debauchery but there is a cautionary tale to Wolf of Wall Street.
 Not only that, the performances from DiCaprio and Jonah Hill – as well as the debut from Margot Robbie – are nothing short of mesmerising.

 4) Raging Bull (1980)

-When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, it was received as a mildly interesting read to pass the time at best.
+When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, at best it was received as a mildly interesting read to pass the time.
 But when put in the hands of Scorsese, LaMotta’s story of a 1940s boxer with severe personal problems became one of the most iconic boxing films ever made.
-Hooking up once again with Robert De Niro, Scorsese delivered a note perfect sporting film masterclass as well the perfect drama about a man’s fall from grace.
-De Niro is unsurprisingly extraordinary as the lead having gained over 60 pounds to play the part.
+Hooking up once again with Robert De Niro, Scorsese delivered a note perfect sporting film masterclass as well as the perfect drama about a man’s fall from grace.
+De Niro is unsurprisingly extraordinary as the lead, having gained over 60 pounds to play the part.
 Raging Bull also provided Joe Pesci with one of his first major roles – and gave us a glimpse of what was to come by working alongside the legendary director.

 3) The Departed (2006)

 Quite incredibly, Scorsese hadn’t receive a Best Director Academy Award by the mid-2000s.
 But what Goodfellas, Taxi Driver and Raging Bull criminally couldn’t provide was given to Marty when the The Departed triumphed in 2007.
 A remake of the Asian cinema classic Infernal Affairs, Scorsese swaps the streets of Hong Kong for Boston to tell the story of young undercover cop Billy Costigan (Leonardo DiCaprio) as he’s assigned to infiltrate a mob syndicate ran by Jack Nicholson’s Frank Costello.
-All the while, Costello has his own mole in the Massachusetts State Police.
+All the while, Costello has his own mole in the Massachusetts State Police (Matt Damon in true bastard form).
 This American epic tragedy keeps you guessing right until the very end.

 2) Taxi Driver (1976)